BDC Hamburger Icon

 What are the pros of offering flexible benefits?

 Flexible benefits are popular among employers and employees for several reasons.
-However, the core benefits pertain to recruitment and retention, employee flexibility, and employer confidence.
+However, the core benefits pertain to recruitment and retention, employee flexibility, work-life balance, diversity and inclusion, and employer confidence.

 1. It increases employee recruitment and retention.